kubernetes/enhancements/keps/sig-api-machinery/3962-mutating-admission-policies/README.md

 #### Beta

 - Add metrics for MAP admission plugin
-- Fix issues/bugs been brought up
+- Fix any blocking issues/bugs surfaced before code freeze
 - Additional tests are in Testgrid and linked in KEP

 #### GA